Donglak-Derek/react-shoppingcart/README.md

 - jsx not have loop function
 - trusy or falsy
 - event handler without ()
-- bind method to use "this"
+- bind method to use "this" - constructor
+- increase attribute with "setState" - difference with angular